 Q: Does Targetprocess SSO support Google+ SSO?

 A: No, Google+ is using OAuth protocol while Targetprocess supports SAML 2.0 only.
-You may consider using intermediate Identity Provider to “translate” Google+ identity to SAML 2.0 ( e.g. PingIdentity) or use Google Apps SAML SSO.
+You may consider using an intermediate Identity Provider to “translate” Google+ identity to SAML 2.0 ( e.g. PingIdentity) or use Google Apps SAML SSO.